 Guaranteed Issue Life Insurance | No medical exam; guarantees approval regardless of health status. | – Easy approval- No medical exam required | – Higher premiums- Lower coverage amounts |

-Simplified Issue Life Insurance | Requires a health questionnaire but no medical exam; offers moderate coverage. | It requires a health questionnaire but no medical exam and offers moderate coverage. | – Possible denial based on health questions- Higher premiums |
+Simplified Issue Life Insurance | Requires a health questionnaire but no medical exam; offers moderate coverage. | – Quick approval- More coverage than guaranteed issue | – Possible denial based on health questions- Higher premiums |

 Whole Life Insurance | Lifelong coverage with cash value accumulation over time. | – Lifetime coverage- Acts as savings | – Higher premiums- Complex policy terms |